CodeKilid/R_and_D/Blockchain_Theory/01-Basic-Blockchain-knowledge.md

 for miner it's just like mini lottery that everyone guessing number as fast as they can until one lucky individual find a number that makes the hash of the block start with many zero and a reward for doing this. miners get paid with transaction fee .

-in bitcoin a block can contain 2400 transactions. as miners increase finding block with many zero would be harder than before.
+in bitcoin a block can contain 2400 transactions.<br/>
+as miners increase finding block with many zero would be harder than before.

 ### Decentralized: